SableRaf/processing-revisions/README.md

 > [!NOTE]
 > If you are looking for the latest version of Processing go to the [Processing download page](https://processing.org/download)

-Past versions of the Processing forum are also archived.
-You can find them at https://forum.processing.org/.
-This includes the [alpha forum](https://forum.processing.org/alpha/), which was active from 2002 to 2005, concurrently with most of the releases this repository aims to archive.

-The Processing website was originally hosted at proce55ing.net.
-Archives going back to 2001 can be found on [archive.org](https://web.archive.org/web/20240000000000*/proce55ing.net).

 ## How to Download the Releases

 1. Head to the [Releases](https://github.com/SableRaf/processing-revisions/releases) page.